Should your PC run into trouble, here is how to find Windows 10 crash logs on your PC. It is quick and easy if you know where to start.

 For quicker access to particular types of logs, click or tap on Create Custom View.
 Enter your criteria and confirm.

-In order to export some of the logs for external diagnostics make your selection in the list, then simply hit Save selected events….
+In order to export some of the logs for external diagnostics, make your selection in the list, then hit Save selected events….

-If your computer is giving you a hard time with persistent crashes and the like, you may need to perform some repairs such as restoring the boot directory.
+If your computer is giving you a hard time with persistent crashes and the like, you may need to perform some repairs.
+Start by repairing the file system (see below).
+If that fails to resolve the issue, you can try and restore the boot directory.
 Here is how to do this: How to Repair Windows 10 to a State of Sparkling Awesomeness: Recover from Crashes, Restore, and Reboot.

 chkdsk /F c:

 on each one of your drives (c: d: e: and so forth) in the Windows PowerShell as an Administrator.
-For all the drives that Windows reports as being in use, you should allow the system to reboot (do NOT force a dismount!).
+If Windows complains about a disk partition being in use, allow the system to reboot (do NOT force a dismount!).